shaunluttin/MVPBlog/inspect-the-token-payloads.md

 ### (5) Authorization Server sends the End-User back to the Client with an Authorization Code.

-This is Google's request back to the web client after the user has completed authentication and authorization.

-Request
+**Request** After the user has completed authentication/authorization, Google directs the user-agent back to the web client.

 ```
 POST http://localhost:5000/signin-oidc HTTP/1.1